Audun Sjøstrand

 Audun Sjøstrand (born 11 April 1950) is a Norwegian journalist, teacher and crime fiction writer.

+Personal life and education

+Sjøstrand was born in Radøy on 11 April 1950.
+He studied literary science, English language and Nordic literature at the University of Bergen, graduating in 1977.

+Career

-Sjøstrand was born in Radøy.
-He has been a journalist for the newspaper Gula Tidend, and taught in secondary schools.
-He made his literary debut in 1985 with the novel Hundemordet.
+Sjøstrand has been a journalist for the newspaper Gula Tidend, and taught in secondary schools.
+He made his literary debut in 1985 with the puzzle crime novel Hundemordet.
+With this book he introduced the subgenre rural crime fiction in Norway.
 Further novels are Ureint trav from 1987 and Valsekongens fall from 1991.
-He was awarded the Melsom Prize in 1986, and the Riverton Prize for 1991.
+He was awarded the Melsom Prize in 1986 (for Hundemordet), and the Riverton Prize in 1991 (for Valsekongens fall).